-The \overline{PWDN} pin is used to control the power-down mode of the converter.
+The PWDN pin controls the power-down mode of the converter.
 In power-down mode, all internal circuitry is deactivated including the oscillator and the clock output.
-Hold \overline{PWDN} low for at least two f{CLK} cycles to engage power-down.
+Hold PWDN low for at least two fCLK cycles to engage power-down.
 The register settings are retained during power-down.
 When the pin is returned high, the converter requires a wake-up time before readings can be taken, as shown in the Power-Up Timing section.
-Note that in power-down mode, the inputs of the ADS1258 must still be driven and the device continues to drive the outputs.
+Note that in power-down mode, the inputs of the ADS1158 must continue to be driven and the device continues to drive the outputs.